Kajalbhadani1995/Banking-fraud-detection-analysis-/README.md

 ## End-to-End Banking Fraud Detection Analysis Using SQL, Python, and Power BI

 * I created a database and Imported the datadet in MySQL
-* Connected that database to python pandas.
+* Connected that database to python pandas using PyMySQL.

      #### Data Cleaning & Transformation

-* conveted Column names from uppercase to Lowercase
+     * conveted Column names from uppercase to Lowercase.
+     * converted date column from object dtype to Datetime dtype.
+     * converted time column from object dtype to Tume dtype.
+     * created column age_group.
-* created column //age_group//
+     * created logical column using def function in pandas.

+* After cleaning and transformation went back to MySQL using sqlalchemy and PyMySQL.
+* Wrote Quries in MySQL to solve the business problems.

 ## Dashboard | Power BI